qdrant/landing_page/qdrant-landing/content/documentation/tutorials/natural-language-search-oracle-cloud-infrastructure-cohere-langchain.md

 ---
-title: Speak to your website
+title: RAG System for Employee Onboarding
 weight: 30
 ---

-# Speak to your website
+# RAG System for Employee Onboarding

 Public websites are a great way to share information with a wide audience.
 However, finding the right information can be challenging, if you are not familiar with the website's structure or the terminology used.
 That's what the search bar is